 Even though you are aware of your existing condition you may feel pressured into carrying out the instruction even where you know this will result in an injury.

-Serving Greater Manchester, Including Blackpool: Lifting Injury Solicitors
+Serving Greater Manchester & North West England: Lifting Injury Solicitors

 Our law office is conveniently located in central Manchester, and we serve injured workers throughout the Greater Manchester area, including Bolton.
 To arrange a free consultation, call 0161 820 9613 or complete the online form to send us an email.
 We offer solicitors who speak Punjabi and Urdu.